Guess what: Your scar coverage does not have to slide down your face by mid-day!

 Camouflage makeup kits often come with a "setting spray" that can help hold the coverage in place.
 You don't need something so specialized, though.
 Any translucent finishing powder will do the trick.
 Just be sure to apply it with a good-quality brush, as opposed to the little puff that might be included in the package.
 You want a loose-powder brush, and one that's especially soft and fluffy so the powder goes on lightly and evenly, even (or especially) over the thick makeup covering your scar.

 The goal here is complete, flawless coverage, and with some practice it's an achievable one.
 If you can still see the scar, though, and it bothers you, there's a handy trick that can make it seem to fade away: Create a diversion.
 If your scar is on your chin, highlight your eyes with fantastic shadow to draw the gaze upward.
 On your forehead?
 Try something bold on your lips.
 There's no better way to divert attention away from a negative than to beautifully accentuate a positive.

-For more information on makeup, skin, and related topics, check out the links on the next page.
+For more information on makeup, skin, and related topics, check out the links below.

 - Dunn, Lauren.
 "How to Cover Scars."
 Channel 4.
 (May 14, 2012) http://www.channel4.com/4beauty/make-up-skin-care/make-up/make-up-tips/how-to-cover-scars

 - Kashuk, Sonia.
 "Secret Weapon: Powder."
 Ladies' Home Journal.
 (May 16, 2012) http://www.lhj.com/style/beauty/makeup/secret-weapon-powder/

 - Khadija, Husain.
 "How to Cover Up Stretch Marks."
 Daily Glow.
 (May 16, 2012) http://www.dailyglow.com/how-to-cover-up-stretch-marks.html